 Your energy provider wants to lower demand during energy rush hours, like those hot summer afternoons when everyone’s cranking up the air conditioning.

-Nest Thermostat can help you avoid using energy during those rush hours while keeping your home comfortable.
+A Nest thermostat can help you avoid using energy during those rush hours while keeping your home comfortable.

 You’re in control.
 If you’re home, Nest won’t let the temperature rise more than a few degrees.
 But if you start feeling warm, you can change the temperature at any time.